gordielachance/wp-soundsystem/readme.txt

 = Sources =

 You can link several audio sources to any track.
-It can be a the path of an audio file, a Soundcloud or Youtube link, etc.
+It can be a the path of an audio file, a music service link, etc.
 The player will then try to play them.

 = Radios =